NitayKin/MyFirstOS/README.md

 ## General info
 This project is a simple Operation System for x86 architecture.
 there are task scheduling, mutex, system calls and virtual memory implementations.
+the project hierarchy is as follows:
+/boot - anything related to booting and the boot sector (ASM)
+/kernel - the kernel’s startup file, kernel.c, and other kernel related code such as system calls
+/user_tasks - the user tasks implementation, using the operation systems abilities.

 ## Technologies
 The project is written in C and assembly.